 Our progress so far:

 Our young members have met with MSPs from across the political spectrum including John Swinney, Cabinet Secretary for Education and Skills, and spoken out on this issue and events and in the media.
-The Equalities and Human Rights Committee launched a review of the National Anti-Bullying Strategy to examine issues relating to the bullying and harassment of children and young people based on protected characteristics.
-In 2017, Girlguiding Scotland submitted evidence (you can read the evidence here) and three of our members spoke directly to the committee.
-The report has now been published and includes 29 seperate recommendations – you can read it here
+We also submitted evidence to The Equalities and Human Rights Committee review of the National Anti-Bullying Strategy (you can read the evidence here) and three of our members spoke directly to the committee.
+The committee’s report has now been published and includes 29 separate recommendations – you can read it here